Unveiling Knee Pain Incidence Rates

 • Meniscal tears, another common knee injury, have an incidence rate of 61 per 100,000 people, according to a study published in the American Journal of Sports Medicine.

-• Gout, an inflammatory condition that can cause knee pain, affects about 4% of US adults, as reported by the CDC.
+• Gout, an inflammatory condition that can cause knee pain, affects about 4% of US adults.

 • Rheumatoid arthritis, an autoimmune disease that can cause knee pain, has a global annual incidence of approximately 3 cases per 10,000 people, according to the World Health Organization.

-• In the US, knee pain is the second most common cause of chronic pain, affecting about 20% of adults, as reported by the CDC.
+• In the US, knee pain is the second most common cause of chronic pain, affecting about 20% of adults.

 Understanding Knee Pain